EAL Support

 Email Mrs S Henriksson

 Blenheim High School is a larger than average secondary school, with 1370 students on roll.
-There are more than twenty-five languages spoken at Blenheim High School and eight per cent of our students speak English as an additional language.
-There are also recent migration trends from Eastern Europe, Asia and South America which have increased the proportion of students who arrive with a very limited knowledge of English.
+There are more than twenty-five languages spoken at Blenheim High School and 12% of our students speak English as an additional language.
+Following recent migration trends from Eastern Europe, The Middle East, Asia and South America the proportion of students who arrive with a very limited knowledge of English has increased.

-Regular training and support is given to all staff to share ideas and strategies of best practise for promoting the learning and attainment of EAL learners in the classroom.
+Regular training and support is given to all staff to share ideas and strategies of best practice for promoting the learning and attainment of EAL learners in the classroom.

 EAL Support is provided in the following way: